blueprint99/BCamp/Assignments/1st Assignment/Revolut_Case_Study_KM.md

 <!--* Who are the founders of the company?-->
 * Founders: Nikolay Storonsky & Vlad Yatsenko
 <!--* How did the idea for the company (or project) come about?-->
-*   While traveling to multiple countries the founders of Revolut came to the realization that traditional banking institutions were charging excessive foreign transaction fees and exchange rate commissions.
-The founders of Revolut aimed to provide a low cost and quick method of accessing your money anywhere in the world.
+*   While traveling to different countries the founders of Revolut came to the realization that traditional banking institutions were charging excessive foreign transaction fees for having access to your own money.
+This realization is what helped drive the idea to come up with a cost efficient and fast method of accessing your money anywhere in the world.
 <!--* How is the company funded?
 How much funding have they received?-->
 * From 2016 to 2050 Revolut has raised $837 million in venture capital funding, with the last valuation at $5.5 billion.

 ## Business Activities:

 <!--What specific financial problem is the company or project trying to solve?-->
-* Revolut aims to provide its users efficient access to money across the world.
-It provides an alternative to traditional banking provider, offering low cost banking services with focus on fee free foreign currency exchange.
+* Revolut aims to provide fast and efficient access to money across the world.
+It provides its users an alternative to traditional banking institutions, offering low cost banking services with focus on fee free foreign currency exchange.
 <!--* Who is the company's intended customer?
 Is there any information about the market size of this set of customers?-->
 * Revolut’s focus was to serve demographics that have been underserved by larger banking institutions, such as low-income clients and frequent travelers.
 Currently some of main target groups that Revolut seeks to attract are young millennials and Gen Xers who value simplicity and digital self-service.
 According to Finnovate Research the average Revolut’s user performs transactions worth about $1,000 per month.
 As of February 2020, Revolut held a user base of over 10 million.
 <!--* What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)-->